-Love ’em or hate ’em, free samples are so central to Costco’s brand that their return in June 2021 after a pandemic hiatus was newsworthy.
-Some shoppers no doubt rejoiced.
+Love ’em or hate ’em, free samples are a central part of Costco’s brand.
 After all, who doesn’t love free food?
 But it turns out that some samplers (and shoppers) find the process a tad irksome, especially when customers misbehave.
-On the r/Costco subreddit, a Costco samplers have aired those grievances and reminded the public of some basic etiquette.
-The post has since blown up, with other samplers and customers weighing in.
-To ensure our readers don’t commit any egregious sampling faux pas, we’ve gathered five things that samplers wish customers knew.
+On the r/Costco subreddit, Costco samplers have aired those grievances and reminded the public of some basic etiquette.

 Don’t Wait For a Sample